Learning Unmasking Policies for Diffusion Language Models: Experiments

-We note that the effect of $\alpha$ in training (cf. \Cref{fig:rl-training}) carries over to the generation on test set: policies trained with higher values of $\alpha$ exhibit faster, yet less accurate, sampling.
-Of particular note is $\alpha=10.0$, which exhibited greater training instability with only 1 out of 2 training runs converging.
-When the seed that does take off is evaluated, we find that it yields a very fast policy that outperforms Fast-dLLM in the low-NFE ($\sim10$) regime on both datasets.
-This highlights the potential of RL policies when optimizing for maximal efficiency.
-However, RL policies appear to exhibit less \emph{controllability} compared to a heuristic like Fast-dLLM, as varying $\alpha$ results in a less smooth traversal of the Pareto frontier than varying the confidence threshold $\lambda$.
-For example, the behavior of the $\alpha = 3.0$ policy is nearly identical to that of $\alpha = 1.0$, despite the reward function incorporating a computational penalty that scales exponentially with $\alpha$.
-Furthermore, we find that this cannot easily be remedied by using a tighter grid for $\alpha$.
+However, RL policies appear to exhibit less \emph{controllability}, as varying $\alpha$ (at train-time) results in a less smooth traversal of the Pareto frontier than varying the confidence threshold $\lambda$ in Fast-dLLM (at test-time).
+For example, the behavior of the $\alpha = 3.0$ policy is nearly identical to that of $\alpha = 1.0$, despite the reward incorporating a computational penalty that scales exponentially with $\alpha$.
+Furthermore, we find that this cannot easily be remedied by using a tighter $\alpha$ grid.
 In Appendix \ref{sec:app-alpha} we let $\alpha$ range in $ \{10.0, 9.0, ...
 1.0, 0.3, 0.0\}$, but observe that using $\alpha \geq 4.0$ consistently results in converging to a policy either roughly equivalent to that of $\alpha=3.0$ or to that of $\alpha=10.0$, with no value of $\alpha$ successfully yielding a policy which interpolates between the two extremes.
-Besides $\alpha$, we observe that one can make small changes to the trade-off between compute and performance by varying the policy temperature $\tau_{\pi}$ at test time; we detail the impact of this parameter in \autoref{fig:bl32-test-time-temp}.